kkots/ggxrd_hitbox_overlay_2211/README.md

 - Missing throw hitboxes/throw invulnerability checks/all of the throw stuff;
 - Missing counterhit detection;
 - Missing GIF mode and "no gravity" mode;

+## Changelog

+- 2023 October 13: Now hitboxes belonging to the same group may be displayed as a single shape with one combined outline;